Code-switching: Use

 Code-switching involves the capacity of bilingual individuals to switch between different languages within a single conversation.
-John Guiteriz notes that it is important to note that code-switching is most commonly observed among bilingual individuals who are highly skilled in both languages and is actually prevalent in numerous bilingual communities, contrary to common beliefs.
+John Gutiérrez notes that code-switching is most commonly observed among bilingual individuals who are highly skilled in both languages and is actually prevalent in numerous bilingual communities, contrary to common beliefs.
 The patterns of language switching exhibited by the speaker can be influenced by the listener's level of proficiency in the languages or their personal language preferences.

 Distinguishing features

-Code-switching is distinct from other language contact phenomena, such as borrowing, pidgins and creoles, and loan translation (calques).
+Code-switching is distinct from other language contact phenomena, such as borrowing, pidgins and creoles, and loan translation (calques), and translanguaging.
 Borrowing affects the lexicon, the words that make up a language, while code-switching takes place in individual utterances.
 Speakers form and establish a pidgin language when two or more speakers who do not speak a common language form an intermediate, third language.
+Translanguaging refers to multilingual speakers' abilities to draw from multiple languages in a fluid way, rather than the distinction of multiple languages in codeswitching.
 Speakers also practice code-switching when they are each fluent in both languages.
+The process of code-switching focuses on the grammatical system within the analyzing and interpretation of languages.
+Individuals have a blended grammatical system that allows them to apply one, combined set of language rules.
 Code-mixing is a thematically related term, but the usage of the terms code-switching and code-mixing varies.
 Some scholars use either term to denote the same practice, while others apply code-mixing to denote the formal linguistic properties of language-contact phenomena and code-switching to denote the actual, spoken usages by multilingual persons.